wolfSSL/wolfssh/README.md

 wolfSSH generates a Software Bill of Materials (SBOM) in CycloneDX 1.6 and SPDX 2.3 formats to support compliance with the EU Cyber Resilience Act (CRA).
-The SBOM records the configured build options, hashes the built library artifact (shared or static; ELF, Mach-O, or PE), and lists wolfSSL as a dependency so vulnerability scanners can associate wolfSSL advisories with a wolfSSH deployment.
+The SBOM records the configured build options, hashes the built library artifact (shared or static; ELF, Mach-O, or PE), and (with a sufficiently new `gen-sbom`) lists wolfSSL as a dependency so vulnerability scanners can associate wolfSSL advisories with a wolfSSH deployment.
 Output is reproducible: set `SOURCE_DATE_EPOCH` (or build from a git checkout, which uses the last commit time) and repeated runs are byte-identical.